 Two months later, on 15 June 1933, fresh proceedings numbered 747 (Esterházy) were instituted with the MAT, this time against Yugoslavia.
 On 18 October of the same year, cases number 749 (Pajzs) and 750 (Csáky) were also registered against Yugoslavia.
 All three claims sought indemnity for the expropriated estates on the basis of Trianon Treaty Article 250.
-In two of the applications, this indemnity was described as the 'local indemnity' which Yugoslavia pays to her own nationals proprietors of large estates expropriated under the agrarian reform.
-The reason for these claims might have been the fact that the compensation promised to be effected through the Agrarian Fund did not prove to be effective enough.
+108 In two of the applications, this indemnity was described as the 'local indemnity' which Yugoslavia pays to her own nationals proprietors of large estates expropriated under the agrarian reform.
+109 The reason for these claims might have been the fact that the compensation promised to be effected through the Agrarian Fund did not prove to be effective enough.
+110 gars of land was declared admissible since this was a new expropriation ordered pursuant to the Yugoslav Act of 19 June 1931.

-The hearing in all three cases was held the following year on 3 November, less than a month after assassinations of King Alexander of Yugoslavia and the French Minister of Foreign Affairs Louis Barthou in Marseilles.
+The hearing in all three cases was held the following year on 3 November, less than a month after assassinations of King Alexander of Yugoslavia and the French Minister of Foreign Affairs Louis Barthou in Marseilles.111